-Students apply for financial aid by completing the Free Application for Federal Student Aid- or FAFSA.
+Students apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA).
 The priority deadline to complete the FAFSA is March 2.
-However, you can apply at anytime during the year.
+However, you can apply at anytime during the year starting October 1, 2019 for the 2020-2021 academic year.
 Applications can be completed online at www.fafsa.gov.
 Our federal school code is 001134.

 Where does my FAFSA go once I submit it?

-Your FAFSA information is shared with the colleges and/or career schools you list on the application.
+Your FAFSA information is shared with the colleges you list on the FAFSA application.
 The financial aid office uses your information to determine how much federal, state, and campus aid you may receive.

 Do I have to file my FAFSA every year?

 Yes, in order to be considered for any finanical aid (including loans) you must file every year.
 You can file for the 2020-2021 FAFSA beginning October 1, 2019 and the Priority Deadline is March 2, 2020.

 What is the Expected Family Contribution (EFC)?